sez11a/liferay-docs-commerce/user/articles/100-storefront/00-setting-up-a-storefront-intro.markdown

 There are three separate cart widgets, each with its own uses.
 They can be found at the *Add Menu* &rarr; *Widgets* &rarr; *Commerce*.

-The *Commerce Cart Content* widget displays the cart's current contents.
+The *Cart* widget displays the cart's current contents.
 It includes controls to change the quantity of the products it holds, or to delete them entirely.

-The *Commerce Cart Content Total* widget displays the total price of all items in the cart, including a checkout button.
+The *Cart Summary* widget displays the total price of all items in the cart, including a checkout button.
 It doesn't list the cart's contents.

-The *Commerce Cart Content Mini* displays the cart's contents and includes a checkout button, but has no controls to edit its content.
-Instead, it displays an *Edit Cart* button that links to the *Commerce Cart Content* widget.
+The *Mini Cart* displays the cart's contents and includes a checkout button, but has no controls to edit its content.
+Instead, it displays an *Edit Cart* button that links to the *Cart* widget.
 Because of this link, the Content Mini widget can't function without a page containing a Cart Content widget.